IsThereAnyDeal/API/blueprint.md

 1. by ID
 2. by URL
 3. by title

-If any of the methods succeeds, the process will stop.

-If the `plain` identifier was found, it's checked whether it wasn't merged with another game updated.

-In the `.meta` part of the response you can see `match` (tells you which part of process succeded) and `active` (true if the game has pricing info).
+The `.meta` part of the response includes `match` (tells you which part of the process succeded) and `active` (true if we have pricing info for the game).

-Optionally this endpoint can also return title associated to found plain.
+Optionally this endpoint can also return game's title.

 ### Identify by ID